Electric Vehicle Concepts 50 year electric conversion time line

 There are cars, tractors, boats and motorcycles.
 Concept designs and prototypes.
 Electric kit cars and vintage customs also in the mix.

 In the 70's high volt DC drives were not readily available as they are today.
 Lead Acid batteries were it.
 Motors came from the fork lift industry and jet air plane starter motors.
-General Electric was the go to company with their DC motors and the EV1 controller.
+General Electric was the go to company with their high speed DC motors and high volt EV1 controller.

 The EV-1 was one of the first DC high volt controllers available.
 Now we have controllers half the size that can handle the same amps.